Six years ago

 5. When did you first realise you like to write?
 It’s a passion you had since you were a child or it was something developed during your life?

 I've always known I wanted to write.
-I've been writing seriously
+I've been writing

 with the goal of publishing since I was in junior high school.
 I'm